Winnipeg Beach: Water tower

 Of the many recreation and railway related structures erected by the CPR at Winnipeg Beach, only the steel water tower survives.
 It was designed and constructed in 1928 by the Vulcan Iron Works Ltd. of Winnipeg.
 Utilitarian in design and appearance, the 40 m tower supported a 90000 L capacity tank and provided a source of pressurized water for the CPR steam locomotives and fire protection services for the resort's facilities.
 Non-operational since the resort closed, the structure is the best example of only five surviving riveted-steel water towers in Manitoba.
 As in its heyday, the tower is a prominent visual landmark in and around the beach community.

 Today

 After the closure of the resort and amusement facilities at Winnipeg Beach, the Province of Manitoba attempted to revitalize the town by creating a recreation park, Winnipeg Beach Provincial Park, in the 1960s, with various improvements to the beach and the parks lining it.
 A restaurant and lounge and several change-room structures were built, in addition to a large parking lot.
 The recreation park continues to be a popular destination for beachgoers.
 The Town has also built a skateboarding park, to stimulate the youth community.

 The Global Television Network TV series Falcon Beach was filmed in the town during the summers of 2005–2006.

 Several different residential summer camps, including Camp Massad of Manitoba, lie just north of the town.

+Boardwalk Day is an annual event during the summer.
+It consists of a carnival, market, outdoor food court, fireworks, and a live band performance.

 The town is governed by a mayor (currently Pamela Jackson) and a five-member town council: